junxit/us-congress-bills-111/metadata.md

 - 2009-07-23 — Introduced in Senate
 - 2009-07-23 — Read twice and referred to the Committee on Commerce, Science, and Transportation. (text of measure as introduced: CR S8042)
 - 2009-07-23 — Sponsor introductory remarks on measure.
 (CR S8041-8042)
+- 2009-11-04 — Referred to the Committee on Banking, Housing, and Urban Affairs.
+- 2009-11-04 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.
+- 2009-11-04 — Senate Committee on Commerce, Science, and Transportation discharged by Unanimous Consent.